teknobilly/practical-python/Billy_ClassNotes_Section_1.md

 # 1.5 Lists - 14:18 Sunday Nov 17
 ### Pythons primary type for holding an ordered collection of values
+Lists are most like an array from javascript.
+Arrays in Python can only contain one data type.
+Where as lists and tuples can hold anything.
+Lists of tuples for example.

+Lists also have many operation methods for working with the data.
+Review the Python cheatsheet when working on munging lists.

 ### Creating a List
 ```python